We will inform you, in writing, if you do not qualify for a medical card or a GP visit card.

 Ask for a reassessment

-Ask for a reassessment if you have information that could make a difference but was not included in your original application.
+Ask for a reassessment if you have information that was not included in your original application.

 Medical reports provided by your GP or hospital consultant will be assessed by a medical officer.
 You may be granted a medical card or GP visit card on a discretionary basis.